Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson Performance Insights

-- The Tigers are outscoring opponents by 11.0 points per game with a +144 scoring differential overall.
-They put up 82.2 points per game (46th in college basketball) and allow 71.2 per contest (174th in college basketball).
+- The Tigers outscore opponents by 11.0 points per game (scoring 82.2 points per game to rank 44th in college basketball while allowing 71.2 per outing to rank 172nd in college basketball) and have a +144 scoring differential overall.

-- The 38.5 rebounds per game Clemson averages rank 98th in the nation, and are 5.9 more than the 32.6 its opponents record per contest.
+- Clemson is 95th in college basketball at 38.5 rebounds per game.
+That's 5.9 more than the 32.6 its opponents average.

-- The Tigers rank 16th in college basketball with 106.3 points scored per 100 possessions, and 236th in college basketball defensively with 92.0 points conceded per 100 possessions.
+- The Tigers rank 15th in college basketball by averaging 106.3 points per 100 possessions on offense, and defensively are 238th in college basketball, allowing 92.0 points per 100 possessions.

-- Clemson has typically lost the turnover battle this season, committing 10.2 per game (55th in college basketball play) while forcing 9.0 (356th in college basketball).
+- Clemson has lost the turnover battle on average this season, committing 10.2 per game (55th in college basketball play) while forcing 9.0 (355th in college basketball).

 North Carolina Performance Insights

-- The Tar Heels put up 85.0 points per game (22nd in college basketball) while giving up 72.0 per contest (198th in college basketball).
+- The Tar Heels put up 85.0 points per game (20th in college basketball) while giving up 72.0 per outing (202nd in college basketball).
 They have a +169 scoring differential and outscore opponents by 13.0 points per game.

-- North Carolina ranks 68th in the country at 39.4 rebounds per game.
-That's 4.5 more than the 34.9 its opponents average.
+- North Carolina prevails in the rebound battle by an average of 4.5 boards.
+It collects 39.4 rebounds per game (69th in college basketball) compared to its opponents' 34.9.

-- North Carolina has committed 1.4 fewer turnovers than its opponents, averaging 9.8 (41st in college basketball) while forcing 11.2 (251st in college basketball).
+- North Carolina wins the turnover battle by 1.4 per game, committing 9.8 (41st in college basketball) while its opponents average 11.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.